Smallibs/kraft/README.md

 Things to be done:
 - a proof of this implementation
-- a client insert conforming the specification
+- a client `insert` method conforming the specification
 - the log compaction
 - ...